vladislavmukkulainen/commercial-development-analytics/README.md

 The analysis combines transaction data and sales pipeline data to uncover where a company can improve revenue quality, optimize pricing, and increase sales performance.

+The project includes both a Python-based analysis and an interactive Streamlit dashboard.

 ---

 ## Business Problem
-Many companies grow revenue without understanding:
+Many companies grow revenue without fully understanding:
-- Which customer segments actually drive value
+- Which customer segments drive value
 - Where pricing discipline is weak
 - How efficient the sales organization is
 - Where the biggest commercial improvement opportunities are